JustinIke/BubbleTeaBlog/_posts/2022-01-27-new-review.md

 *Disclaimer: The photos will not be professional and "instagram-worthy."
 This blog will just be a fun place to share my experiences.
 I do not want to impede on the fun by being that girl who takes forever to get the perfect photo.*

 If you would like to help fund my new hobby of reviewing bubble tea, you can e-transfer me.
-I AM JUST KIDDING :P
+I AM JUST KIDDING, don't do that :P